Have you ever given the benefit of the doubt to a rude person?

 We do need to have good Internet Etiquette.
 We also need to definitely give others the benefit of the doubt, and we don’t need rude people.
 I’m not going to stand for it.
 I was glad to see him leave….with that kind of an attitude, he will not have success.

 Let’s learn and grow from this!
-If you enjoyed this post, please share it on Facebook and retweet it on Twitter.
+If you enjoyed this post, and feel free to share your own experiences in the comment section below.